Dillon Barnes

-Dillon Barnes (born 8 April 1996) is a professional footballer who plays as a goalkeeper most recently for Championship club Queens Park Rangers.
+Dillon Barnes (born 8 April 1996) is a professional footballer who plays as a goalkeeper for Haringey Borough.
 Born in England, he represents the Jamaica national team.

 Barnes began his career with Barnet and later Fulham.
 He failed to make a first-team appearance for either club.
 He was loaned to Farnborough in late 2014, making his competitive debut in the Conference South, making 14 appearances.
 He left Fulham in summer 2015, briefly joining Bedford Town before signing for Colchester United following a trial.
 He made his professional debut in August 2016 for Colchester.
 He was loaned to Welling United in August 2017 and then Hemel Hempstead Town in January 2018.